ad-freiburg/elevant/README.md

  parameter `-b <benchmark_name>`.
 See section [Add an Experiment](#add-an-experiment) for details on how to link a benchmark and the supported formats.

-See [Add A Benchmark](docs/add_benchmark.md) for more details on adding a benchmark including a description of the supported file formats.
+See [How To Add A Benchmark](https://github.com/ad-freiburg/elevant/wiki/How-To-Add-A-Benchmark) for more details on adding a benchmark including a description of the supported file formats.

 Many popular entity linking benchmarks are already included in ELEVANT and can be used with ELEVANT's scripts out of the box.
-See [Benchmarks](docs/benchmarks.md) for a list of these benchmarks.
+See [Benchmarks](https://github.com/ad-freiburg/elevant/wiki/Benchmarks) for a list of these benchmarks.

 ## Add an Experiment